-|CLICK FOR FULL-SIZE MENU|
+|CLICK FOR A FULL-SIZE 1990 MENU|

 Employees found they could always go to Mrs. Levy with a problem.
 Quietly, she did good deeds.
-There was a woman who struggled to keep a job, and Mrs. Levy paid for her dental reconstruction because she thought that might be the problem.
+A woman struggled to keep a job, and Mrs. Levy paid for her dental reconstruction because she thought that might be the problem.
 The lively D.B.
 Kaplan's offered more than 100 sandwich creations, all bearing groan-worthy, punny names, like the Lake Shore Chive, with roast beef and cream cheese with chives on black bread, and the Studs Turkey for radio journalist Studs Terkel, with beef tongue, hot turkey breast, Canadian bacon, cranberry sauce and shredded lettuce on French bread.
 National celebrities were not spared either.
 The Hammy Davis, Jr. was ham salad on a BLT with mayo on whole-wheat toast.

 THE BACKGROUND OF THE LEVY BROTHERS THRU D.B.
 KAPLAN'S

 The Levy brothers began their involvement in the restaurant business in Chicago, where they built the core of their food service business around a faltering delicatessen during the late 1970s.
 In the months before going into business together, Larry and Mark Levy had established careers independent of one another.
 Although both had relocated from St. Louis to Chicago, they had made the journey separately and, upon arrival, had begun working for different companies.
 Mark joined the insurance business, and Larry delved into real estate, accumulating enough financial wherewithal to open a delicatessen named D.B.
 Kaplan's with a third partner in 1976.